intel/intel-ipsec-mb/test/common/JSON_VECTOR_PARSER.md

 ### Sentinel detection

 The output array has one extra zero-initialised element appended.
-For MAC vectors the sentinel is detected by `msg == NULL`; for cipher vectors likewise.
+For MAC, cipher, and AEAD vectors the sentinel is detected by `msg == NULL`.
 Do **not** use `tcId` or size fields for sentinel detection — they are `0` in the sentinel but could also be `0` in a real vector.

 ---